dmarshaq/2d-rift/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Collaboration
+:seedling: Collaboration
 -----------------
 Please open an issue in the repository for any questions or problems.
-Alternatively, you can contact me at tewindale@gmail.com.
+Alternatively, you can contact me at mrshovdaniil@gmail.com.